rng-guy/NFSMWBartender/README.txt

 GROUND SUPPORTS ("BartenderSettings\Basic\Supports.ini"):

+ • Deleting this file disables the fix for slower roadblock and Heavy / LeaderStrategy spawns.

  • All vehicles you specify to replace the HeavyStrategy 3 spawns (the ramming SUVs) should each have a low "MAXIMUM_AI_SPEED" value (the vanilla SUVs use 50) assigned to them in their "aivehicle" VltEd entries; otherwise, they might cause stability issues by joining the pursuit